 Taught by Jessi Highet

 Jessi Highet studied textiles and clothing, along with everything else she could manage to study at Parsons.
-She has been teaching children’s art classes for over seven years and started teaching art to adults two years ago.
+She has been teaching children’s art classes for over 10 years and started teaching art to adults five years ago.
 She works as a stylist, window display creator, and textile artist.
 When she's not working, she's usually out finding something to tinker with, tediously stitch together, or throw in a dye bath.

 The idea if tie-dying probably evokes memories of grade school parties learning the classic spiral and dousing a white shirt with as many colors as you can find.

 This class is very different from children's tie-dye but still just as fun!
 Here, we will explore five different methods of folding, twisting, and binding to create specific patterns on our dye-ables.

 Everyone will receive two large cotton flour sack towels, and please feel free to bring along up to two additional 100% cotton items to work with as well.
 T-shirts work well, but please no beach towels or sweatshirts!
 Wear something you wouldn't mind getting dye splashed on, or bring an apron.